Getting better at getting better

 - Repeat – Go back to step 1

 It is worth noting that Kaizen is not change for change’s sake!
-It is a deliberate, constant improvement and changes that don’t actually bring you rewards shouldn’t be made.
+It is a deliberate, constant improvement and changes that do not bring a tangible reward are not made.

 To learn more about Europa Technologies and the use of this business practice, please contact Warren Vick, Founder & Director (firstname.lastname@example.org)